Want to be sure your mail-in ballot gets counted in Tuesday's primary? Don’t mail it, drive it in

 With Pennsylvania's primary now only four days away, elections officials say it is now best to return ballots in-person to the elections office to ensure they are received.

 Ballots must be physically in the hands of elections officials by 8 p.m.
 Tuesday to be counted.
-Ballot received after 8 p.m.
-Tuesday, even if they were post marked as being sent before, will not be counted.
+Ballots received after 8 p.m.
+Tuesday, even if they were postmarked as being sent before, will not be counted.

 As of Thursday afternoon, 27,380 ballot had still not been returned.